-The new Edox Dakar Limited Edition (ref.
-64009 3 NIN2) quartz watch comes in a sporty, well-proportioned case and features an easily readable face with a carbon fiber dial.
+The 2012 Edox Dakar Limited Edition (ref.
+64009 3 NIN2) comes in a sporty, well-proportioned case and features an easily readable face with a carbon fiber dial.
 What else do you need from a watch devoted to the roaring world of extreme motoring?

 Arriving to select stores and boutiques in January 2012, the watch will be limited to just 500 pieces that will be delivered in “exclusive” presentation boxes.